erick-m-lean-analytics/Operations-Analytics-Portfolio/projects/supplier-pricing-optimisation/README.md

 **Project Type**: Pricing Strategy & Revenue Optimisation

 ## Project Overview
-This project focused on optimising the pricing model of a B2B SaaS platform that connects smash repairers with OEM and Aftermarket parts suppliers.
+This project focused on optimising the pricing model of a B2B SaaS platform that connects smash repairers with OEM (Original Equipment Manufacturer) and Aftermarket parts suppliers.

 The platform connects smash repairers (purchasers) with OEM and Aftermarket parts suppliers.
 Repairers request quotes and source parts, while suppliers list parts and fulfil orders.
 The SaaS company earns revenue primarily through a **clip % (take-rate / commission)** on the value of parts sold.
 Suppliers operate under a tiered membership model (Gold vs Blue) that influences their effective take-rate and platform benefits.